egordorichev/BurningKnight/item_ideas.md

 * hotdog with headphones
 * cat's ear (titjoys' ear)
 * pepega

 * chance to use your weapon backwards fire back (/ use your sword)
 * chance to fire in all directions when you fire (/ use your sword)

 * dmg up speed down
 * dmg up (big)
-* range down dmg up
+* fire rate up damage down

 3/8